-Hurricane Lee: Projected path, maps and hurricane tracker
+Hurricane Lee strengthens to Category 4: Projected path, maps and tracker

 President Joe Biden was briefed Thursday on the latest trajectory and FEMA's preparations, the White House said.

-Hurricane Lee: Projected path, maps and hurricane tracker originally appeared on abcnews.go.com
+Hurricane Lee strengthens to Category 4: Projected path, maps and tracker originally appeared on abcnews.go.com